Gun barrel sequence

 The gun barrel sequence is a signature device featured in nearly every James Bond film.
-Shot from the point of view of a presumed assassin, it features James Bond walking, turning, and then shooting directly at camera, causing blood to run down the screen.
+Shot from the point of view of a presumed assassin, it features James Bond walking in from the right side of the screen until he reaches the center, turning, and then shooting directly at the camera, causing blood to run down the screen.
 The visuals are usually accompanied by the "James Bond Theme", written by Monty Norman.

-Originally designed by Maurice Binder, the sequence has featured in every James Bond film produced by Eon Productions.
+Originally designed by Maurice Binder, the sequence has been featured in every James Bond film produced by Eon Productions.
 While it has retained the same basic elements, it has noticeably evolved throughout the series.
 It is one of the most immediately recognizable elements of the franchise and is featured heavily in marketing material for the films and their spin-offs.

 The British media historian James Chapman suggests that the sequence is a significant part of the James Bond mythos because it "foregrounds the motif of looking, which is central to the spy genre".

 Description

 In virtually every Eon-produced Bond film, the sequence begins with a white dot blinking across the screen, from left to right.
-Upon reaching the right edge of the frame, the dot opens up to reveal a gun barrel's interior.
+Upon reaching the right edge of the frame, the dot opens up to reveal a rifled gun barrel's interior.
 From the point of view of an off-screen assassin, the camera follows James Bond as he walks from right to left against a neutral background.
 Suddenly he becomes aware of being observed and stops at the centre of the screen before he quickly turns to the camera and shoots his gun towards it.
-A blood-red wash, representing the gunman bleeding, runs down the screen.
-The gun barrel dissolves to a white dot which moves from side-to-side across the screen and settles in the corner.
-With a few exceptions, the circle then either shrinks and disappears, fades from white to a circular cutout of the first scene, expanding to reveal the full view of the scene shortly thereafter, or simply fades to black from the final Bond firing pose.
+A red blood wash, representing the gunman bleeding, runs down the screen.

+With a few exceptions, the gun barrel either moves from side-to-side across the screen (towards the end of the blood washing) then dissolves to a white dot, which typically settles in the corner, or simply fades to black.
+If the gun barrel dissolves to the white dot, it either segues to the title sequence, shrinks and disappears, or fades from white to a circular cutout of the first scene, expanding to reveal the full view of the scene shortly thereafter.